About the Cambridge Audio DacMagic 200M

 Inputs: The unit has the following digital audio inputs:

-- USB Type B: The USB input lets you connect your PC or Mac for converting your digital audio files.
+- USB Type B: The USB input lets you connect your PC (Windows OS 10 and newer) or Mac (OSX 11.0 [Big Sur] and newer) for converting your digital audio files.
 Windows-based PCs require a Cambridge Audio USB driver to be installed before connecting.
 The USB input supports up to 32-bit/768kHz PCM, Native DSD 64x to 512x, and DoP (DSD over PCM) 64x to 256x.

 - Digital Inputs 1 and 2: Both digital inputs give you the choice of an optical (Toslink) and coaxial (RCA) jack for connecting CD players, game consoles, laptops, and other digital audio sources.
 The optical inputs support up to 24-bit/96kHz PCM and DoP64.
 The coaxial inputs support up to 24-bit/192kHz PCM and DoP64.
 (Note: Only one coaxial or optical cable should be connected to each digital input.)